 Pongal ( known as Thai Pongal in Tamil Nadu) is a harvest festival that is celebrated in India.
 Being one of the most auspicious festivals, it brings people good fortune.
 This four-day festival is also known as Makara Sankranti in other parts of the country.
 It is celebrated by people of different ethnicities like Bengalis, Telugus, Punjabis and most other sects and cultures throughout India.
 Being the festival season and that there will be a Pongal Sale, a lot of people tend to purchase.

 Food indeed does play an integral role in all the festivals.
 It is something that brings people together.
 It’s interesting that a festival and a dish can have the same name.
-The festival being widely celebrated and the later being savored.
+The festival is widely celebrated and the later being savored.
 People go on a cooking spree, preparing sweets in generous quantities and distributing it to their family and friends.
-If you are looking forward to prepare something sumptuous and absolutely delicious this festival, check out our list of Easy Pongal Dishes.
+If you are looking forward to preparing something sumptuous and absolutely delicious at this festival, check out our list of Easy Pongal Dishes.

 Some Special Pongal Recipes You Can Pull Off

 These dishes are not only scrumptious but are also very easy to make.

 - Paal Payasam

 - Puran Poli/Bobbatlu